MicrosoftDocs/architecture-center/docs/example-scenario/serverless/microservices-with-container-apps-content.md

 Factors affecting container app performance:

-* The cpu and memory resources configuration.
+* The cpu and memory resource configuration.
 * The autoscaling criteria.

 ### Scalability

-While this scenario has set the scaling configuration to
-> Need the scaling criteria

-Container Apps service supports autoscaling based on HTTP traffic or any KEDA-based scale triggers.
+Although scaling is not implemented in this scenario, Container Apps supports scaling based on HTTP traffic and any KEDA-based triggers.
+Scaling can be easily added to the container app configuration.

 ### Security

-This scenario users Azure User Managed Identities providing Read and List secrets permissions via Azure KeyVault to the microservices.
+This scenario users Azure Key Vault to securely store and access secret.
+Alternatively, the Container Apps allows the application to securely store sensitive configuration values.

 ### Resiliency

-Any container that crashes is automatically restarted.
+Container Apps provides resiliency by automatically restarting any container app the crashes.

 ### DevOps